MicrosoftDocs/azure-docs/articles/azure-functions/durable-functions-cloud-backup.md

 ---
-title: Fan-out/fan-in scenarios in Durable Functions for Azure Functions
+title: Fan-out/fan-in scenarios in Durable Functions - Azure
 description: Learn how to implement a fan-out-fan-in scenario in the Durable Functions extension for Azure Functions.
 services: functions
 author: cgillum